-New Apple Pencil Vs Apple Pencil 2: Will The Third Variant Sketch A Better Experience For iPad Users?
+New Apple Pencil vs Apple Pencil 2: Will The Third Variant Sketch A Better Experience For iPad Users?

 Price

 This is where the standard Apple Pencil takes a huge advantage.
-At a price of THB 3,190, the new Apple Pencil is more affordable than the Apple Pencil 2, which costs THB 4,990.
+At a price of HKD 619, the new Apple Pencil is more affordable than the Apple Pencil 2, which costs HKD 999.

 Which Apple Pencil should you buy?